AllanPZamora/Arduino-reaction-time-game/README.md

 # Reaction Time Game with Arduino

-This project is a reaction time game built using an **Arduino Uno**.
-In this game, an LED lights up randomly, and the player must move the joystick in the correct direction as quickly as possible.
-The LCD screen displays the player's reaction time and updates the score after each round.
-The game helps to test and improve the player's reaction speed.
+A reaction time game where an LED lights up, and the player must move the joystick as quickly as possible in the correct direction.
+The player's reaction time and score are displayed on an LCD screen.

 ## Table of Contents
 - [Project Overview](#project-overview)